Warehouse Design Layout

 - An optimal warehouse should have 80% utilization rate for the storage aspect when in operations.

-- You have to consider how the pickers perform picking of inventory in the storage area.
+- You have to know how the pickers perform picking of inventory in the storage area.

 - What are the possible paths they need to move within the warehouse, e.g. zig-zag, front to back?